MPC2grim911/Aces/README-meeting-log.md

 //10.14.18
 Not at the moment, working on other group projects materials for their designated meeting times.
 I will see what I can do after I get back from the meetings.
 Can you update me about what you did when you commit to the repo?
 That way I can go over and work on what I can in the evening.
 -M

+//10.15.18
+I've had no internet or power for the whole day unfortunately...
+The santa ana winds had my whole neighborhood in a blackout.
+I'll see what I can do for now.
+-A